es-ude/elastic-ai.creator/docs/creator/plugin-system.md

 # Plugin system

-The plugin system ([`elasticai.creator.plugin`]()) is the way to extend the functionality of the ElasticAI Creator.
-At its core the system is not limited to any specific kind of plugins.
+The plugin system ([`elasticai.creator.plugin`]()) is the way to extend automated lowering passes ([`LoweringPass`]()).
+At its core the system is not limited to any specific target.
+E.g., it can be used to extend the following passes: Ir2Ir, Ir2Verilog, Ir2Torch, Ir2Vhdl, etc.

 Currently its main purpose is providing a base for adding new hardware components as plugins to the [`Ir2Vdhl`]() translation pass.